 Make everyone’s favorite side dish allergen-free with this vegan and gluten-free stuffing recipe.
 This stuffing is so moist and flavorful, you’ll have no clue it’s not wheat-based.

 With fresh herbs such as sage, rosemary, and thyme, this stuffing's autumn flavors complete any wintery meal.
 It's so delicious that it is almost certain to be devoured quickly, so good luck trying to save leftovers for the next day!

 For this recipe, I used Schar brand gluten-free baguettes which are also vegan.
-You can use another brand though if preferred.
+I also like Whole Foods Market gluten-free bread made in-house.
 Be careful though when toasting since it may brown faster.
 Also, add the liquid extra slowly since it may absorb differently.
 You may find you'll require less liquid than directed or more so just go off appearance.

 There are two tricks to perfecting gluten-free stuffing.
 First, is toasting the bread.
 Unlike regular bread, gluten-free bread is more delicate and thus becomes soggy easily when mixed with liquids.
 By toasting the bread first, the cubes become strong enough to withstand liquid and mixing.